chrultrabook/docs/content/docs/quickstart.md

 ## Step 2: Disabling Write Protection:
 Check the type of WP you have on the supported devices page.
+This is only required for Full ROM.
 Depending on your device, your steps will vary slightly:

-**Screw**
+{{< tabs tabTotal="3">}}
+{{% tab tabName="Screw" %}}

+1. Turn off your device.
-Open up the back of your Chromebook, and look for a write protect screw.
-Unscrew it and throw it away.
+2. Open up the back of your Chromebook

-**Battery**
+3. Find the WP screw.
+Usually, it can be denoted quite easily as it is larger than the other screws
+4. Using a screwdriver (usually Phillips head) unscrew the screw and throw it somewhere safe.
-Open the back of your Chromebook, unplug the battery, then plug in the charger and flash firmware.
+5. Close the Chromebook back up and flash custom firmware.

-**Jumper**
-uhhh
+{{% /tab %}}
+{{% tab tabName="Battery" %}}

+1. Turn off your device.
+2. Open up your Chromebook
+3. Find the cable going from the battery to the motherboard
+4. Carefully, unplug that cable
+5. Plug in your AC charger.
+Make sure it supports USB-PD.
+6. Boot chromeOS.
+7. Flash firmware.

+{{% /tab %}}
+{{% tab tabName="Jumper" %}}

+1. Turn off your device.
+2. Open up your Chromebook
+3. Find 2 jumpers
+4. Bridge them
+5. Flash firmware
+todo

+{{% /tab %}}
+{{< /tabs >}}

 ## Step 3: Firmware